-The school will inform the children where summer meals can be attained free, in neighboring communities if our community is not providing, when available.
-The current Website is www.fns.usda.gov/summerfoodsrocks, or call 1-866-3-HUNGRY and 1-877-8-HAMBRE for Spanish.
+The school will inform the children where summer meals can be attained free, in neighboring communities if our community is not providing. www.fns.usda.gov/summerfoodsrocks, is the current Website or call 1-866-3-HUNGRY and 1-877-8-HAMBRE for Spanish.
 This will give the schools that are serving breakfast and lunch in your area, or travel area in Iowa, for the summer.